RobinHaider/An-E-commerce-app-with-.Net-Core-and-Angular/README.md

 Angular validation and async validation

-# Here are some of the things you will learn about in this course:
+# Here are some of the things I learned from this project:

 Setting up the developer environment